 We welcome Zoo Teens to volunteer more than once per month if they are available.
 In June and July, Saturday and Sunday volunteer days are not required; Teens instead sign up for hours that fit their schedule any day of the week (a 25-hour minimum is required).
 Teens can take advantage of leadership and career exploration opportunities by participating in special projects and attending talks by speakers from a variety of career backgrounds.

 Once accepted, Zoo Teens must:

 There are numerous benefits to participating the Zoo Teen program.
 Many students are able to use their volunteer experience to meet the community service requirement for the Florida Bright Futures Scholarships (please speak with your guidance counselor to learn how to do so).
 Depending on their school, students may receive credit for their volunteer hours.
 Zoo teens have the opportunity to work with education department animals and the public, gaining valuable skills for a variety of careers.
 Making new friends, earning potential employment references, gaining lots of experience and a sense of accomplishment are just a few more reasons to apply!

 Prospective Zoo Teens must complete and submit an application.
-Applications for the 2018 Zoo Teen Program applications will be available Wednesday, August 15 and are due Sunday, October 14 by 5 p.m.
+The 2019 Zoo Teen Program applications will be available Wednesday, August 15 and are due Sunday, October 14 by 5 p.m.
 Incomplete application packets will not be reviewed.
 Completed applications and questions are scored equally using a rubric.
 A rubric is a tool that allows the applicants to know how each answer will be scored.
 Teens are encouraged to use the rubric to guide their responses.
 The top 35 – 40 applicants are interviewed in November.
 Of these, approximately 25 teens are invited to join the Zoo Teen Program.
 All applicants are contacted in December regarding their application status.